rumble19/quick-question/README.md

 Tokyo is the capital of Japan. 🗾

 # Programming help
-$ qq "Rust ownership explained briefly"
+$ qq "How does ownership work in rust?"
 Ownership in Rust: each value has one owner, no garbage collector needed.
 When owner goes out of scope, value is dropped.
 Borrowing lets you use values without taking ownership.
 Prevents memory leaks & data races! 🦀